 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Arthur J. Dipatri Jr., MD graduated from UMDNJ-New Jersey Medical School in 1990.
+Dr. Arthur J. Dipatri Jr., MD graduated from UMDNJ-New Jersey Medical School.
 He completed residency at Children's Hospital Boston.
 He is certified by the American Board of Surgery and has a state license in Illinois.

 Residency: Children's Hospital Boston (1994)